HOPWOOD ON LINE Contact: firstname.lastname@example.org

 For more information or any further advice, please contact your Local Policing Team.
 Alternatively contact CSO 6715 HYDER at Wythall Police Station.
 You can find out who your LPT is by visiting our website: http://www.westmercia.police.uk/localpolicing/

-HOPWOOD RESIDENTS LITTER PICK THE AREA ....NEW LITTER PICK COMING SOON !!
+HOPWOOD RESIDENTS LITTER PICK THE AREA ....NEW LITTER PICK COMING SOON AS LOCKDOWN IS OVER !!